â Reviens sur :

 Jealous People Hate It: Why Your Laughter Is Your Best Protection

-To laugh is to refuse to be affected, The Ayoun brand that understands how to taunt the jealous.
+Laughter is refusing to be affected, The Ayoun brand that knows how to tease the jealous.

-The jealous person is like a frustrated viewer who wanted to see a drama and ended up with a comedy.
-Nothing annoys them more than someone who doesn't give a damn about their critics .
+A jealous person is like a frustrated spectator who wanted to see a drama and stumbles upon a comedy.
+Nothing annoys them more than someone who couldn't care less about their criticisms.

-Jealous people expect you to be in a tizzy after their sly remarks.
+Jealous people expect you to be in distress after their insidious remarks.
 They want to see your energy drop, your smile fade.
-But if you burst out laughing instead, they lose all power.
+But if, instead, you burst out laughing, they lose all power.

 Humor, the ultimate weapon against negativity

-Negative waves are like a poorly tuned radio: they crackle and tire.
-Humor is the frequency that jams them.
-It allows you to turn an attack into a joke, to show that you don't take life seriously and, above all, that you're above all that .
+Negative vibes are like a poorly tuned radio: it crackles and is tiring.
+Humor is the frequency that scrambles them.
+It allows you to turn an attack into a joke, to show that you don't take life too seriously, and most importantly, that you are above it all.

 Imagine:

-A jealous person says to you: "Do you think you're someone with your little project?"
+A jealous person tells you: "You think you're someone with your little project?"

-You: "I don't have plans to take over the world yet, but I'm working on it!"
+You: "I haven't planned on world domination yet, but I'm working on it!"

 Game, set, match.
-They'll have no hold on you.
+They will have no hold over you.

 The vibration of laughter against bad energies

-If emotions were colors, jealousy would be a dull gray and laughter a bright yellow.
+If emotions were colors, jealousy would be a dull gray and laughter a brilliant yellow.
 And guess what?
-Bright yellow wins every time.
+The brilliant yellow wins every time.

 Laughter has a high vibration.
 It elevates your energy and that of others around you.
 A jealous person, on the other hand, operates at a low frequency.
 The more you laugh, the more you create an invisible barrier that repels heavy energies.

-Want something concrete?
-A study has shown that laughter reduces cortisol (stress hormone) and increases the production of dopamine (happy hormone) .
+You want something concrete?
+A study has shown that laughter reduces cortisol (stress hormone) and increases the production of dopamine (happiness hormone).
 Result:

 Less stress = less impact from toxic criticism

-More well-being = natural armor against the frustrations of others
+More well-being = a natural armor against the frustrations of others

-Laughing is a bit like wearing an Ayoun cap : it protects and imposes an untouchable vibe . đ„
+Laughing is a bit like wearing an Ayoun cap: it protects and exudes an untouchable vibe. đ„

-Result: jealousy turns into discomfort for him, and pride for you .
+Result: jealousy turns into discomfort for them, and pride for you.

 Collective laughter

 Laughter is contagious.
-If a jealous person tries to spread negativity in public, turn the tables by making others laugh .
-This will put them in an uncomfortable position and they will realize they have lost the game.
+If a jealous person tries to spread negativity in public, turn the situation around by making others laugh.
+This will put them in an uncomfortable position and they will understand that they have lost the game.

 Self-deprecation as the ultimate shield

-With self-deprecation, they have no more ammunition against you .
+With self-deprecation, they no longer have ammunition against you.

 Laughter and success, the perfect combination